Automatic Forecasting: Sales Driven Models Meet Linear Regression

 Linear Regression Forecasting with Independent Line-Item Forecasts

-By analyzing each line item separately you can spot anomalies or unusual trends more readily.
+By analyzing each line item separately you can spot unusual trends more readily.
 Significant deviations in, say, utility costs or raw material expenses become evident, as they aren’t masked by a revenue-driven formula that uses an assumed percentage.

 Regression models can also help you identify causal relationships unique to the particular company.
 And this supports more granular, data-driven decision making.